“Print less” strategies move from revolution to evolution as organizations look for new ways to manage information.

 Associated is planning to use this technology to automate processes in other areas, such as commercial banking and wealth management.

-Even as smart MPS morphs to meet the changing needs of organisations across many industries, paper-based processes and unstructured content still present daily challenges.
-Although organisations continue to reduce printing, in IDC research conducted at the end of 2013, respondents indicated that 55% of all documents their company used each day were in a paper-based format versus an electronic format.
+Even as smart MPS morphs to meet the changing needs of organizations across many industries, paper-based processes and unstructured content still present daily challenges.
+Although organizations continue to reduce printing, in IDC research conducted at the end of 2013, respondents indicated that 55% of all documents their company used each day were in a paper-based format versus an electronic format.

-According to IDC’s Muscolino, “The most mature organisations will reengineer print and document workflows to align with business goals, driving new business models, business transformation, and better business outcomes.”
+According to IDC’s Muscolino, “The most mature organizations will reengineer print and document workflows to align with business goals, driving new business models, business transformation, and better business outcomes.”

-For organisations that are already automating workflows, managing devices becomes even more critical since these devices are essential components of the workflows.
-Consequently, organisations need the fleet visibility that MPS provides, as well as the peace of mind of working with a partner that will ensure the highest possible availability of devices.
+For organizations that are already automating workflows, managing devices becomes even more critical since these devices are essential components of the workflows.
+Consequently, organizations need the fleet visibility that MPS provides, as well as the peace of mind of working with a partner that will ensure the highest possible availability of devices.

-The explosion of big data analytics also helps organisations reap the most benefits from their MPS dollars.
-With the advancing analytics trends, vendors can capture more data and get to know customers better—enabling vendors to better identify workflow optimisation opportunities.
+The explosion of big data analytics also helps organizations reap the most benefits from their MPS dollars.
+With the advancing analytics trends, vendors can capture more data and get to know customers better—enabling vendors to better identify workflow optimization opportunities.

-If your organisation has maximised its managed print services infrastructure, consider the additional benefits of taking the next step.
+If your organization has maximized its managed print services infrastructure, consider the additional benefits of taking the next step.
 With an MPS partner that listens to your needs, applies technology in an industry-specific fashion and uses a planned and phased implementation approach, you’ll be surprised at all the ways your PDM initiatives can evolve.